Pouya-Mohammadi-mcr/Ticket-Booking-System/README.md

     - We recommend you use the IntelliJ IDEA (It's very powerful to support your spring web application development and integration of many technical frameworks).

-* We recommend Chrome as your web browser.
+* We recommend Chrome or Firefox as your web browser.

 * You will need to have JDK.